koushalsmodi/VocalAIze/README.md

 2. **API Key**:
    - Obtain an API key
    - Set the API key in your environment variables for secure access

-## Usage

-### Text to Speech

-To use the text-to-speech functionality, follow these instructions:

-- Create a text file named `text.txt` in the same directory as the script, containing the text you want to convert to speech.
-- Run the script using Python: 'python3 tts.py'
-- The script will generate an audio file (e.g., `output.mp3`) with the spoken version of the text.

-### Speech to Text

-To use the speech-to-text functionality, follow these instructions:

-- Place an audio file named `speech.mp3` in the same directory as the script.
-If your file is named differently or located elsewhere, modify the file path in the script accordingly.
-- Run the script using Python: 'python3 stt.py'

-- The script will automatically transcribe the audio and print the transcription to the console.

 ## How It Works

 ### Text to Speech